astrovm/hosty/README.md

 $ hosty

 ## Whitelist
-You can include exceptions editing the file /etc/hosts.whitelist (With root permissions), one per line.
+You can include exceptions editing the file /etc/hosts.whitelist (With root permissions), one domain name per line.

-#### Valid examples:

-* example.com

-* www.example.com

 Besides, hosty apply a internal whitelist for safety.
 If you want only use your custom whitelist and avoid the internal whitelis run: